PssbleTrngle/SliceAndDice/README.md

 The latter is meant to enable growing of _Banana Fonds_ from [Neapolitan][NEAPOLITAN] without being dependent on the weather, but it could possibly have other effects on other mods too.

+Sprinklers work on contraptions and apply there effect every time they are moved to a new block.
+The also work in physics contraptions created by [Create Simulated](https://createsimulated.com/).

 ![Sprinkler](screenshots/sprinkler.png)

 ### Overweight Farming